 In essence then, if a company has technologies, processes or manufacturing techniques which its competitors do not, or has developed software, it is worth exploring whether an R&D claim might be possible.

-For small and medium sized companies (which in practice are the vast majority), relief is targeted at R&D which a company has undertaken in its own right.
+For small and medium-sized companies (which in practice are the vast majority), relief is targeted at R&D which a company has undertaken in its own right.
 Typically this means that the company needs to have borne the risks associated with the project.
-In limited circumstances a company may also be able to claim for R&D subcontracted to it, but where such a claim is possible, the relief is much less generous at around £90 per £1000 of spend.
+In limited circumstances, a company may also be able to claim for R&D subcontracted to it, but where such a claim is possible, the relief is much less generous at around £90 per £1000 of spend.

 Where a company makes a claim for R&D expenditure, HMRC will normally expect a report in support of the claim to accompany the company’s tax return.
 It is this report which explains what has been done and supports the assertion that the activities are R&D and so qualify for relief.
 It is therefore important that the report is carefully considered and written by someone who has experience of the subtleties of what does and what doesn’t constitute R&D from a tax perspective.

 Once it has been established that there is a claim for R&D, tax relief is available for the majority of costs associated with the qualifying projects or activities.
-This includes wages and salaries, materials consumed in undertaking R&D and an apportionment of some overheads.
+This includes wages and salaries, materials consumed in undertaking R&D and apportionment of some overheads.
 The claim can also include some of the costs of subcontractors.
 Although the calculation of the value of a claim is on one level mathematical, there are a number of nuances to be aware of and it is often necessary to make appropriate estimates and approximations.
 This means an element of judgement is also required in completing this part of the claim.

-In conclusion, R&D has much broader application than is often realised, but as it is a complex area, it should always be considered carefully.
+In conclusion, R&D has a much broader application than is often realised, but as it is a complex area, it should always be considered carefully.

 Please feel free to contact Chris Bentley if you think you may have a potential R&D claim and would like to explore the possibility of claiming relief further.
-Chris can be contacted on 01625 669669 or CBentley@harts-ltd.com.
+Chris can be contacted at 01625 669669 or CBentley@harts-ltd.com.